 Running drills are a great way to ramp up your speed and run with excellent form.
 If you’ve been following a training plan, but aren’t happy with the progress you’re making, running drills can improve that issue efficiently.

-But drills help you improve your running economy, strengthen the right muscles to make you run more powerfully, and improves your muscle memory for better performance.
+We’ve selected the top running drills to help you run faster and improve your running technique.
+The drills do this by improving your running economy, strengthening the right muscles to make you run more powerfully, and improving your muscle memory for better performance.

 The list of benefits from running drills is a long one.
 Once you see how they help your running performance, you’ll be motivated and excited to see these advantages for yourself.

 Your running becomes more efficient (in other words, you’re able to produce more oxygen with less effort from your muscles – think of this like your own personal miles per gallon).

 Drills strengthen your muscles and joints for more power, so you’re able to recruit the right muscles for the right tasks (for that, you’ll need strong hip flexors, core, quadriceps, and hamstrings).

 They improve balance and coordination, also known as neuromuscular effectiveness.
 Balance is important since it improves the receptors in (primarily) your legs and feet, helping you anticipate sudden changes – and making your runs smoother, faster, and injury-free.

 Your running motions become more automatic, which improves your technique, making the movements more efficient.

 Running drills improve your cardiovascular condition – you’ll produce more oxygen, which increases your fitness level.
 From there, you’ll be equipped against fatigue, and much more likely to avoid hitting the wall or running out of stamina.

 Done in a slightly different way, drills can even be used as a warm-up, keeping your runs that much more simple.